hrgfsa/hrgfsa-app/README.md

 This is a simple web application stating "hellow world" on a GKE cluster which uses NGINX image.

 I have made an organization HRGFSA and explicitely made three repositories using the polyrepo way i.e industry standard.
-The DEVOPS team would deal with HRGFSA-HELM-DEPLOYMENTS and HRGFSA-INFRA-GCP only.
+The DEVOPS team would maintain/update the HRGFSA-HELM-DEPLOYMENTS and HRGFSA-INFRA-GCP repositories only.

 <img width="1892" height="674" alt="image" src="https://github.com/user-attachments/assets/9fdb48d6-1c6f-40a2-b010-29f7ff93e7f1" />